 7Practical tips for pickers and farm workers

-• Stay hydrated: bring a large refillable bottle or container and drink regularly during the workday.
-Heat can be intense between 11 a.m. and 4 p.m. and the work is quite physical.
-You may want to consider bringing a high-energy snack as well.
+• Stay hydrated: bring a large refillable bottle and drink regularly during the workday.
+Heat can be intense between 11 a.m. and 4 p.m. and the work is physical.
+You may want to consider bringing a high-energy snack or electrolyte powder sachets as well.

-• Wear sunglasses and a hat: sunscreen isn’t a magical body armour, protect your head and eyes!
-Shop around for sunglasses—they shouldn’t be a cheap fashion accessory, you’re looking for UV protection here.
-If you’re wearing a cap, don’t forget to apply sunscreen on your ears.
+• Wear sunglasses and a hat: sunscreen isn’t enough; you also need to protect your head and eyes!
+Shop around for practical sunglasses—they shouldn’t be a cheap fashion accessory, as it’s more important they offer strong UV protection.
+If you’re wearing a sunhat, don’t forget to apply sunscreen on your ears.
+Try and buy the hats that come with a flap protecting your neck from the sun.

-Finally, consider using bug spray or mosquitoes will eat you alive, especially toward the end of the day when it’s hot and humid.
+• Use bug spray: if you’re working outdoors, mosquitoes will eat you alive, especially towards the end of the day when it’s hot and humid.

 In Australia, working outdoors often means working in the heat.
-Fruit picking is physical work and you will get dirty—don’t wear your favourite t-shirt and designer shorts unless you’re happy throwing them away after a few weeks as a picker!
-On the other hand, now is the time to use stained, old clothes and that pair of shoes you were going to bin.
+Fruit picking is physical work and you will get dirty and sweaty—don’t wear your favourite T-shirt and designer shorts, unless you’re happy throwing them away after a few weeks as a picker!

-Finally, don’t wear sandals, both for safety reasons and to avoid getting bug bites.
+Finally, don’t wear sandals, both for safety reasons and to avoid getting bug bites on your feet.

-You’re going to spend long hours far from your camera, cash, tablet and computer.
+You’re going to spend long hours at the farm, away from your expensive belongings (your camera, cash, laptop, etc.).
 Many backpackers wonder what to do with their valuables—the best approach is probably a mix of common sense, trust and respect:

 • If a safe is available at the hostel, use it.
 If you can lock the door in your dorm, do it so that the whole team can go to work knowing no one will enter.
-Don’t leave your valuables lying around, or at the very least hide your cash in your backpack.
+Don’t leave your valuables lying around; at the very least, hide your cash in your backpack.
 Don’t travel with unique, irreplaceable items.

 • Respect other people’s property—but you knew that already, right?

-You’ll get a few “smokos” (“cigarette break,” a term that applies to non-smokers as well) throughout the day.
-Bring a sandwich or an easy-to-carry snack (granola bar, etc.).
+You’ll get a few “smokos” (“cigarette break,” a term that applies to non-smokers as well; it just means your break) throughout the day.
+Bring a sandwich or an easy-to-carry snack (e.g. a protein or granola bar) so that you can refuel.

 Check with your employer if you can listen to music.
-If they don’t mind, charge your phone, download your favourite tunes or podcasts and bring earphones, your workday will go by faster.
+If they don’t mind, charge your phone, download your favourite tunes or podcasts and bring earphones.
+Your workday will go by faster if you can listen to music.

-Check restrictions before you travel, “eat it or bin it” and be aware that fines are given on the spot if you’re caught with—gasp!—fruits.
+Check restrictions before you travel, “eat it or bin it” and be aware that hefty fines are given on the spot if you’re caught breaking the rules.

 Previous chapter Next chapter